 Discover Medieval Transylvania and Danube Delta Small Group Tour - 8 days

 Romania’s Transylvanian region offers a fascinating window into a lost Europe, with medieval castles, towns and churches that seem caught in a time warp.
-This trip takes you into the heart of the region for a fascinating look so don’t forget your camera!
+This trip takes you into the heart of the region for a fascinating experience, so don’t forget your camera!

 Single supplement: 139 euro